What to Do If You Get Injured in Italy: A Real Traveler’s Experience

 We wandered further down the block and crossed a street where the Hard Rock Cafe happened to be on the next corner.
 I was rambling on and on about how wonderful it was having iced tea once again, and I didn’t even care if I wasn’t being a cool traveler and only ingesting delicious but teeny tiny little cups of coffee or sugary sweetened iced tea.
 Mo was companionably ignoring me.

 Suddenly, I heard a horrendous sound of bone smacking hard against marble.
 I looked slightly behind me and down and saw one of my best pals since fifth grade, Mo, sprawled on the ground behind me.
 She had tripped on the uneven sidewalk.
 The sound I heard was her shoulder hitting the Hard Rock Cafe’s cold marble sidewalk, but the bigger injury was to her ankle.
+This was the beginning of our unexpected crash course in what happens when someone has an injury while traveling in Italy.

 I had a momentary fear that I might start laughing as I tend to do when I see people trip.
 Luckily, I didn’t see her trip; I just heard the terrible sound of it.
 Back when we were in eighth grade, I’ll never forget our class sitting quietly, criss-cross-apple-sauce style, scattered out across the gymnasium, writing a “profound” letter to our future selves.